yaplon

 cd yaplon

-3. Install in editable mode with development dependencies:
+This installs the package in editable mode with all development dependencies.

 Usage